 What are blisters?

-A blister is a raised bit of skin that is filled with fluid which is typically caused by a reaction to rubbing, friction or burns.
+A blister is a fluid filled pocket of skin which is typically caused by a reaction to rubbing, friction or burns.
 Blisters are a form of self-defence to protect the skin underneath.

 What are the symptoms of blisters?